-Although an advantage of WordPress is that it can be used to construct a website within a tight deadline and it is SEO friendly in nature, the intial low development costs can be misleading since a more ‘standard looking’ website requires substantial programming and can jack up the costs.
+- Although an advantage of WordPress is that it can be used to construct a website within a tight deadline and it is SEO friendly in nature, the initial low development costs can be misleading since a more ‘standard looking’ website requires substantial programming and can jack up the costs.

 Nevertheless, the pace at which you can develop a WordPress website can put you at an advantage vis-à- vis your competitors since you can develop and make your WordPress site online in an amazingly short period.
 With a better brand representation and ability to control the website content exclusively, you can easily beat the competition and obtain an early bird and vantage footing for yourself in the market.